 Wildlife & Endangered Species Conservation

-A birders paradise, the Orlando Wetlands houses a plethora of rare and uncommon birds listed as threatened or endangered by the state of Florida including Roseate Spoonbills, Little Blue Herons, and even Tri-colored Herons¹⁰.
+The ecology of Orlando makes for a birders paradise, the Orlando Wetlands houses a plethora of rare and uncommon birds listed as threatened or endangered by the state of Florida including Roseate Spoonbills, Little Blue Herons, and even Tri-colored Herons¹⁰.
 The Orlando Wetlands has even been able to become a vital part of the migratory patterns of many birds like the Roseate Spoonbill.13

 The Orlando Wetlands is an amazing expanse of hiking trails and water that looks like a scene taken directly out of Jurassic Park, even featuring Florida’s dinosaur, the American Alligator.
 The alligators call the wetlands their home and can be seen watching you visit from as close as ten feet away!